RobTillaart/infiniteAverage/README.md

 the internal counter and sum are divided by 2.
 That does not affect the minimum and maximum and the average only very slightly.

 Since 0.1.4 users can change this threshold and adjust it to data added.
+Depending on the data and maxValue per sampel this can have side effects.
+Use at your own risk.

 #### Conclusion (for now)